-Canyoneering is a fin activity in Zion that involves hiking, route finding, rappelling, sometimes swimming!
+Canyoneering is a fun activity in Zion that involves hiking, route finding, rappelling, sometimes swimming!
 While that may sound intense, if you go with a knowledgeable guide it’s actually a ton of fun and something not to be missed in Zion!

-I actually did it with my family when I was 13 or 14!
+I did it with my family when I was 13 or 14!
 Here’s a little throwback photo 😉

 Emerald Pools at The Subway

 The Subway Hike is for the serious hiker/canyoneer-er only.
 This 9-mile hike is very strenuous.
 If you go from the bottom up, it can require “route finding, creek crossing, and scrambling over boulders.”
 If you choose to hike from the top down, it requires “rappelling skills, 60 feet of rope, and extensive route finding experience.
 The route also requires swimming through several deep pools of very cold debris-filled water.”